 Music and the arts play an important and powerful part in all our lives.
-Whether it be through music, movement, storytelling, singing, drama, reading or writing poetry, our homes offer each resident the opportunity to explore the many ways in which music and creative arts can enrich their wellbeing.
+Whether it be through music, movement, storytelling, singing, drama, reading or writing poetry, Amberwood House offers each resident the opportunity to explore the many ways in which music and creative arts can enrich their wellbeing.

-Music has positive effect on our wellbeing, stimulating our emotions and increasing our motivation.
+Music has a positive effect on our wellbeing, stimulating our emotions and increasing our motivation.

 It’s a shared language that enables us to appreciate and enjoy music together, and because it’s non-verbal, it’s accessible to everyone.

-Our homes encourage residents to share their musical preferences to help us maintain their identity and connection to their life events.
+Our home encourages residents to share their musical preferences to help us maintain their identity and connection to their life events.
 We aim to create different, personal and meaningful musical experiences for each resident.

 Our group music sessions are a wonderful way for residents to feel engaged and be involved in a variety of ways.
 Making music and singing together promotes feelings of inclusion and belonging, increasing socialisation and self- confidence.